ExROPPP: Fast, Accurate and Spin-Pure Calculation of the Electronically Excited States of Organic Hydrocarbon Radicals: Results

-\paragraph{Quartet states} The agreement between the experimental, GMC-QDPT and ExROPPP calculated energies for the quartet state of the allyl radical, and between the GMC-QDPT and ExROPPP calculated energies of the two quartet states of the benzyl radical is not so good as for the doublet states.
-The experimental and GMC-QDPT energies of 6.33 eV and 6.07 eV respectively are in agreement for the quartet energy of the allyl radical, but the ExROPPP energy of 4.40 eV is significantly lower.
+\paragraph{Quartet states} The agreement between the GMC-QDPT and ExROPPP calculated energies for the quartet states is not so good as for the doublet states.
+For the allyl radical, the quartet state energy is 6.07 eV in GMC-QDPT and 4.40 eV in ExROPPP.
 Similarly, for the benzyl radical, GMC-QDPT predicts energies of 4.42 eV and 5.42 eV for the $1^4B_2$ and $1^4A_2$ states respectively, but the ExROPPP values are 3.62 eV and 4.80 eV respectively, again seeming to underestimate the quartet energy.
 ExROPPP also seems to largely underestimate the quartet energies for the trityl radical for the $1^4A_2$ and $1^4E$ states when compared to the GMC-QDPT values.
 In addition, the relative energetic ordering of doublet and quartet states is different in the GMC-QDPT and ExROPPP results.
 One possible reason for this discrepancy is that the set of PPP parameters used in this paper (and PPP theory in general) have mainly been applied to calculating the energies of singlet-singlet transitions in closed-shell molecules and in particular, simulating their spectra, in which only those transitions which are bright are of importance.\cite{mat57a} Therefore, by analogy, one would expect these parameters to be more accurate for calculating the energies of excited doublet states and less accurate for (dark) excited quartet states in radicals, which is what we observe from our results.